glorylc/glorylc.github.io/_pages/about.md

 ------
 I have been developing a novel optical and reconstruction method to reduce the impact of scatter in deep tissue imaging.
 Recently, I have built a proof-of-principle AO system to validate my idea.
 At the same time, utilizing a self-built wavefront sensor and deformable mirrors (from Boston and Alpao), I implemented a series of advanced techniques in AO for microscopy.

-<strong>Key words</strong>: Adaptive Optics, Real-time optical sensing, Close-loop control
+<strong>Key words</strong>: Adaptive Optics, Real-time optical sensing and close-loop control, Deep tissue imaging

 <strong>Funding</strong>: General Project, National Natural Science Foundation in China (<strong>NSFC, Grant No.32071458</strong>), Sparse volume illumination light field microscopy for rapid volumetric imaging on zebrafish whole brain, participant.